maelstrom-software/maelstrom/doc/book/head/src/cargo-maelstrom/spec/default.md

 # Because it has no `filter` field, this directive applies to all tests.
 [[directives]]

-# Copy any shared libraries the test depends on along with the binary.
-include_shared_libraries = true

 # This layer just includes files and directories for mounting the following
 # file-systems and devices.
 layers = [